svarggas/game-concentration/README.md

 # Memory game

-A demo of this app can be found here:
+A demo of this app can be found here: [https://concentration-memory-game.netlify.app]

 ## Available Scripts

-In the project directory, you can run: [https://concentration-memory-game.netlify.app]
+In the project directory, you can run:

+### `npm install`, to install all the packages

 ### `npm start`, to start the app